 |- Shorter wait times|

-These are original proposals for route restructuring, frequency improvements, and vehicle type changes, which will direct resources to where they are needed most, reducing crowding and improving connections to regional transit.
+These are approved proposals for route restructuring, frequency improvements, and vehicle type changes, which will direct resources to where they are needed most, reducing crowding and improving connections to regional transit.

 Some of these service improvements require capital investment, such as new overhead wire or pedestrian improvements, to allow the bus to change routing, or to allow limited and local buses to run on the same street.